 Agencies were quick to take advantage of the new found efficiencies made possible by the PilotFish software.
 In just a few months, agencies were able to implement a variety of solutions and staff rapidly became proficient enough to develop additional interfaces on their own.
 Below, we highlight just a sampling of these successes to date.

 The Department of Social Services has completed an interface between the Federal government’s “QUICK” system and the State’s in-house case management platform.
 This accomplishment allows the State to commence participation in a nationwide clearinghouse used to track down “deadbeat dads” through consolidated access to case information.

 The agency has also completed several additional tactical interfaces using the PilotFish tools, and aggressively continues the use of the software for additional integration efforts.
 Most of the implementations within DSS are aimed at freeing data “trapped” in legacy environments (e.g., COBOL mainframe applications) by bridging the technology gap between legacy (flat files, etc.,) and modern (XML, JSON) data transmission technologies.

 The State’s Judicial State Registry implemented an interface to import XML files from the Judicial Branch to the Department of Social Services.
-The data came from the Judicial Branch as XML files and by utilizing the PilotFish integration engine, the data was easily transformed into flat files, which was then routed via message queues and FTP to different Department of Social Services services based on the data values found within those files.
+The data came from the Judicial Branch as XML files, and by utilizing the PilotFish integration engine, the data was quickly transformed into flat files, which was then routed via message queues and FTP to different Department of Social Services services based on the data values found in those files.

 Department of Public Health